partykit/templates/templates/yjs-editor/README.md

 }
 ```

 Now when we run `npx partykit dev` then both parties will run.
-When we run `npx partykit deploy` then both parties will deploy to the same project (which is named `yjs-editor`).
+When we run `npx partykit deploy` then both parties will deploy to the same project (which is named `text-editor`).

 Type `npm run dev` or `npx partykit dev` now.